 # Acknowledge timeout

-2. Severe but not critical integration - **60 minutes**
+* **Severe but non-critical integrations** — 60 minutes

-You don't need an Acknowledge timeout for *every integration.*
+You don't need a timeout on every integration.

 {% endhint %}